 What can a hand therapist do for me?

 A therapist can make a custom orthosis to rest the thumb ligament as it heals.
 While the ligament is healing, the therapist will provide gentle exercises for the other joints of the hand.
 After the ligament has healed, the therapist will progress exercises to increase function and strength in the hand and thumb.

-If you are struggling with a UCL injury in the thumb, contact Hand in Hand Rehabilitation today in Carle Place or Manhattan today.
+If you are struggling with a UCL injury in the thumb, contact Hand in Hand Rehabilitation today in Manhattan & Carle Place, NY today.